Introduction to Data Recovery Techniques –

 $safecopy /dev/Nexus5 nexus5.iso

 .
 My whole data was of something 5-6 gigs, but the recovered data seemed to be of around 14 gigs.
 I was shocked to see that.
-Now since I was desperate and curious to get my data back without corruption; I also used ADB tools (Android Debug Bridge) to take the backup.
+Since I was desperate and curious to get my data back without corruption, I also used ADB tools (Android Debug Bridge) to backup.

 I installed ADB tools in Linux by typing: